SystemSolution21/django_project/DOCKER_COMMANDS.md

 ### Viewing Logs

-docker-compose commands is project-oriented, muust run from project directory (where docker-compose.yml exist)
+docker-compose commands is project-oriented, must run from project directory (where docker-compose.yml exist)

 ```bash
 # View logs from all services